-With St. Patty’s Day approaching, I’ve been wondering: how do they turn the Chicago River green?
+With St. Patrick’s Day approaching, I’ve been wondering: how do they turn the Chicago River green?
 And is it bad for the river?

 Thanks,